edgi-govdata-archiving/ECHO-Watershed/README.md

 ## Demo
 Watch a demo of the notebook made by @mraisle: https://www.youtube.com/watch?v=gR5jVqb43os

+## Tutorial
+### In brief
+This guide provides a hands-on example of one use-case scenario for the Environmental Enforcement Watch (EEW)’s Watershed Notebook for analysis of US EPA data on enforcement of and compliance with environmental protection laws.
+See the full tutorial guide here: https://docs.google.com/document/d/1fOL1O30cAXS7iOZMItSekG8E8KIUfH-EaYG601W-ncM/edit#heading=h.23ipeq9w0oqj

+### Getting Set Up
+The Notebook is available to anyone freely here: https://github.com/edgi-govdata-archiving/ECHO-Watershed/blob/main/ECHO_Watershed.ipynb

+A Notebook is short for Jupyter Notebook, a popular data science tool that mixes together “cells” of computer programming code with cells of output and cells of text instructions and context.
+In this guide we rely on the Google Colab platform to run the Notebook, though advanced users can run it on any platform of their choosing (e.g. Binder, CoCalc, or a local machine) by downloading the .ipynb file from our GitHub repo.

+You and/or your students (really, any user) will need to log into a Google account in order to run the Notebook here: https://colab.research.google.com/github/edgi-govdata-archiving/ECHO-Watershed/blob/main/ECHO_Watershed.ipynb Please note that the Notebook does not store any information you enter.
+We at EDGI won’t see it unless you share it with us.

+### Other notes
+- Some cells of the Notebook can take a while to run.
+If you’re trying to get data for many large areas, be patient!
+- You don’t necessarily need to run each and every cell to accomplish what you’re trying to do.

+### Educators Scenario:
+You’re a University teacher leading a discussion about environmental justice.
+You might start by encouraging students to investigate the polluting facilities in their own neighborhoods or near campus.

+#### Begin!
+Here we load some helper code to get us going in our analysis of water pollution and polluters.
+You'll know this is completed when a small "Done!" appears at the bottom of the gray cell (right before Step 2).

+#### Run some stuff.
+This cell must be run to bring in some utility functions.
+Like Step 1, we're just looking for a "Done!" at the bottom of this gray cell.

+#### Where do you want to search?
+The first piece of information students will need to enter is a zip code, or multiple zip codes.
+Again, this might be for the campus area or from where they grew up.
+Not everyone knows what USGS (United States Geological Survey) Hydrologic Unit Code (HUC) they live in, but they probably know their five digit zip code.
+The Notebook returns all the watersheds that at least partially traverse the zip code(s).

+Let’s look closely at the Boston area in Massachusetts.
+We’ll enter 02150, which covers the city of Chelsea, as well as 02130, which covers the Jamaica Plain neighborhood:

+NOTE: Computers aren’t smart.
+Be sure to remove any spaces between your zip codes so that the program recognizes them both.
+NOTE: You can just proceed to the next cell after entering the zip codes - the program will store your entry for later use so there’s no need to re-run this cell.
+Doing so will actually reset your input.

+Watersheds are curious beasts.
+They come nested together in different sizes, a bit like Matryoshka dolls.
+HUCs with eight digits—like 18090203—cover more area than 10 digit ones.
+Each eight digit HUC will have several 10 digit ones nested within them.
+In the figure at the right, the Death Valley-Lower Amargosa HUC 8 watershed is broken into more than a dozen 10 digit watersheds, including 1809020303, Marble Canyon.

+If you want to search for as wide of a range of facilities as possible, choose an eight digit HUC as your unit of analysis.
+If you need to narrow in on an area, start with the 10 digit HUC.
+You can always go back and change your selection, re-running the cells of code.
+For our two zip codes, let’s show facilities in the 8 digit HUC(s) that intersect with them:

+NOTE: You can just proceed to the next cell after choosing the HUC size - the program will store your entry for later use so there’s no need to re-run this cell.
+Doing so will actually reset your input.

+#### Get the data!
+This step pulls the data we need for the selected zipcodes and watershed level (HUC8) we selected from the copy of the ECHO database.
+We are going to go get data about industrial facilities in these areas.
+We utilize records from the EPA's Environmental Compliance and History Online, or ECHO, database.
+EDGI keeps our own copy of this database that is updated every week by our partners at Stony Brook University.

+Note that it may take some time for this cell to finish depending on how many facilities there are!
+You will see “Done!” when the data is loaded.

+#### Show me the data!
+Where exactly are these facilities though?
+How many fall within the zip codes themselves and how many are further upstream in the watershed?
+We can map them!

+The number of facilities in each watershed (there’s just one HUC8 that encompasses our two example zip codes) is shown in the circles.
+As we zoom in on the map, we start to see the actual locations of specific facilities.

+Clicking on each orange circle pulls up the name of the facility in that location.

+The next cell of code shows us the facilities in this watershed that have been the most non-compliant with the Clean Water Act over the past 13 quarters, or a little over three years.
+(Pro-tip: if you want to see more than just 20 facilities ranked in terms of non-compliance, you can click in the cell and change 20 to some other number and then re-run it!)

+#### Explore!
+That’s it!
+We’ve accomplished what we set out to do - we found the location of polluting facilities in a given area.
+We don’t need to run this part of the Notebook unless we want to learn more about these facilities’ compliance with environmental protection laws.
+You might have students do internet searches on the facilities from Step 5 to learn more about them.

+#### Looking at Discharge Monitoring Reports
+We’ve accomplished what we set out to do - we found the location of polluting facilities in a given area.
+We don’t need to run this part of the Notebook unless we want to learn more about what these facilities’ have reported releasing into the watershed.

+#### Share your work!
+If you proceed further into the Notebook, you can download the datasets you create in 6.c. and 7.c.

+Under "File" in the top-left corner of the Colab window, select "Print" and choose "Save as PDF" This will download a static PDF copy of the Notebook to your computer.

+- Email, tweet, and otherwise let the world know about your findings!
+- Tell us what you found, whether anything that went wrong, or if you would like to arrange a 1:1 workshop.
+- Send an email to environmentalenforcementwatch@gmail.com or reach us on Twitter @EEW_Network

 ## Default branch - 'main'
 The 'master' branch is no longer the repo's primary branch in line with EDGI's policy decided here: https://github.com/edgi-govdata-archiving/overview/issues/241